sy2002/HWD-Perceptron/server/training/README.md

 `<label><pixel 1>, <pixel 2>, ..., <pixel 784>`

 `<label>` is describing the digit between 0 and 9 and `<pixel x>` is a number between 0 and 255 that is representing a greyscale value.
+In contrast to the usual convention that "0" is black and "255" is white, this dataset works the other way round: "0" is white (aka "nothing is drawn at that pixel") and "255" is black (aka "this pixel is having maximum intensity").
 The pixels are arranged in an 28x28 grid, that means that `<pixel 1>` to `<pixel 28>` are row 1 of the digit's bitmap and `<pixel 29>` to `<pixel 57>` are row 2 and so on.